BASIC CAR MAINTENANCE EVERY TEEN DRIVER SHOULD KNOW

-Teach your teenage kids to keep their tires properly inflated at all times.
-Advice them to check their tires whenever they stop for gas.
-Instill this tip in their minds until they make a habit of it.
-Tires have a minimum and maximum pressure that all drivers should be aware of.
-Keeping within these limits significantly improves gas mileage.
-On the other hand, overinflated and underinflated tires wear out unevenly, resulting to shorter shelf life, which in turn leads to more frequent replacements.
-This costs more money, and also puts teens in danger of getting a busted tire while driving.
+Keep your car tires properly inflated at all times.
+It’s a good tip to check your tires whenever you stop for gas.
+Overinflated and underinflated tires wear out unevenly, resulting to shorter shelf life, which in turn leads to more frequent replacements.
+This costs more money, and also puts you in danger of getting a busted tire while driving.

 An overheated engine can suddenly stop at an inconvenient time and place.
 It's frustrating when this happens, especially since it's a scenario that can easily be avoided.
-Make sure to prop up the hood open and show your teenage kids where the coolant is and teach them how to check whether or not it's within range.
-It's a very easy and quick task that will save them a load of trouble caused by inadequate maintenance.
+Make sure to prop up the hood open and check whether or not your coolant levels are within your car’s recommended range.
+It's a very easy and quick task that will save you a load of trouble.

 A regular car wash will make a vehicle cleaner and safer.
-A dirty windshield can get in the way of driving especially in conditions with less-than-ideal visibility, such as rain, fog, or nightfall.
-Even teens with perfect vision will have a harder time navigating with a dirty windshield.
-Advise your teenage kids to get regular car washes -- or wash their cars themselves.
-Also, tell them to keep a bottle of washer fluid in the trunk in case they need to clean off a splattered bug, or sticky bird's poo.
+A dirty windshield can get in the way of driving especially in conditions with less-than-ideal visibility e.g. rain or fog weather conditions.
+Even a driver with perfect vision will have a harder time navigating with a dirty windshield.
+Keep a bottle of washer fluid in the trunk in case you need to clean off a splattered bug or sticky bird's poo.

 Remember, responsible drivers are not born; they're made.